ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hm-rega/README.md

 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/adapterref/iobroker.hm-rega/README.md
 title: HomeMatic ReGaHSS
-hash: 5nzOtddjd6p/3BVJJkfR7yHWPQUqVm2mcbdsP7tvrkM=
+hash: G+XgC3bx73W0XgVhW1GkYuvI38TcQQgIsp3P1ggWznM=
 ---
 ![logo](../../../de/adapterref/iobroker.hm-rega/media/homematic.png)

 # HomeMatic ReGaHSS
 ## Homematic
-> Homematic is the Smart Home System from eQ-3, which enables the comprehensive control of a wide variety of functions using scenarios (from simple to complex) in the house or apartment.
+> Homematic is the smart home system from eQ-3, which enables the comprehensive control of a wide variety of functions using scenarios (from simple to complex) in the house or apartment.

-> The devices include products for light, roller shutter and heating control, hazard detectors, safety sensors and products for measuring weather data.
-The radio communication simplifies retrofitting.
+> The devices include products for controlling lights, roller shutters and heating, hazard detectors, security sensors and products for measuring weather data.
+The wireless communication simplifies retrofitting.
 Wire bus components can be used in new buildings.

 [source](https://www.eq-3.de/produkte/homematic.html)

 ## Adapter Homematic ReGaHss
-This adapter establishes a connection to the Homematic logic layer "ReGaHSS" (** Re ** sidential ** Ga ** teway).
+This adapter establishes a connection to the Homematic logic layer "ReGaHSS" (**Re**sidential **Ga**teway).
 It synchronizes real names, system variables, rooms, trades and programs between Homematic and ioBroker.

-If several central units are to be integrated into ioBroker, a separate instance must be installed and configured for each central unit.
+If several centers are to be integrated into ioBroker, a separate instance must be installed and configured for each center.

-When ReGaHSS is installed, an instance of the "hm-rpc" adapter is also installed, which should be configured and activated in advance.
+With the installation of ReGaHSS, an instance of the "hm-rpc" adapter is also installed, which should be configured and activated beforehand.

-One instance of this adapter can manage up to 5 different instances of the Homematic RPC adapter, which provide different services (each service requires its own RPC instance):
+One instance of this adapter can manage up to 5 different instances of the Homematic RPC Adapter that provide different services (each service needs its own RPC instance):

 - rfd (CCU radio service for standard components)
-- hs485d (Wired) (for wired bus components)
+- hs485d (wired) (for wired bus components)
 - CuxD (additional software to provide a universal interface)
 - Homematic IP (IP-supported components)
 - Virtual devices

-### Requirements before installation
+### Pre-installation requirements
-- Homematic Gateway (CCU / CCU2 / CCU3…) *or*
+- Homematic Gateway (CCU/CCU2/CCU3 …) *or*
-- Radio module with suitable software (piVCCU (* x) *, RaspberryMatic or similar)
+- Radio module with suitable software (piVCCU(*x)*, RaspberryMatic or similar)

 ## Installation
-An instance of the adapter is installed via the ioBroker admin interface.
+An instance of the adapter is installed from the ioBroker admin interface.

-When the installation is complete, the configuration window opens automatically.
+After the installation is complete, the configuration window opens automatically.

-Before the actual configuration, the instance of the HM-RPC adapter (created together with this adapter) or, if necessary, additional HM-RPC instances should be created and configured.
+Before the actual configuration, the instance of the HM-RPC adapter (created together with this adapter) or, if required, further HM-RPC instances should be created and configured.

 ## Configuration
 ![](../../../de/adapterref/iobroker.hm-rega/media/01c7dbc4da0240421b0711b331971d2d.png) **Selection menu above**